Guadalupe de Ceita: Biography

 In 1972 at the heat of the Portuguese Colonial War, CLSTP which was founded in 1960 in Casablanca, Morocco was disorganized by Miguel Trovoada who was secretary-general and wholly left office.
 Later at a meeting in Accra in Ghana, the house which Ceita lived, together with his wife and also Virgilio Carvalho, Hugo de Menezes and António Tomás Medeiros, it was delined and CLSTP became MLSTP. with Medeiros as secretary-general.

 With Manuel Pinto da Costa, who became secretary-general of the movement, he sought to dispel influence from older leaders of MLSTP as well as Ceita.
 The result of it which was for his family that prevented from returning to São Tomé after independence.

-He returned in 1980 to work with the Ministry of Education (then as the People's Ministry of Education) under the Malaria Prevention Program, making numerous pakers on the huge situation on the nation's public health.
+De Ceita returned in 1980 to work with the Ministry of Education (then as the People's Ministry of Education) under the Malaria Prevention Program, making numerous pakers on the huge situation on the nation's public health.
 He became the coordinate-general of medicine of the country a year later.

 In 1989 and 1990, he founded the Reflection (Reflexion) Group (Grupo de Reflexão, GR) which prepared the first free elections for parliament and presidency, inclusively appresented for the candidate for the president, retiring at once.
 He split from the GR party when he supported Trovoada's party Party for Democratic Convergence (PCD).